 And when it comes to the middle of the defense, it’s time to let Giancarlo Gonzalez start a game.
 Daniel Steres, while being the Galaxy’s best defender over the first 11 games of the season, has also played every minute of every game.
 He needs a break, and the Galaxy need to see how Gonzalez handles a position that will ultimately be his.

 With some fresh legs, the Galaxy will at least stand a chance against a well-rested NYCFC front line that will definitely cause some problems.

 If it comes through in time for the game on Saturday, the Galaxy will surely shove the 26-year-old Argentine into the lineup.
-If he does play he would likely pair with Sebastian Lletget and play in front of Joe Corona — who would take over that spot because of the hamstring injury to Jonathan dos Santos (currently dos Santos is a
+If he does play he would likely pair with Sebastian Lletget and play in front of Joe Corona — who would take over that spot because of the hamstring injury to Jonathan dos Santos (currently dos Santos is a game time decision).

 That would preserve the formation the Galaxy are comfortable with (4-1-4-1) and provide another technical set of boots in the center of the field.

 Without Alvarez, the Galaxy will most-likely lean on Servando Carrasco to play the defensive midfielder role and push Corona next to Lletget.
 It’s a weaker midfield that lacks speed, but it’s one that may have to do the job.

 The Galaxy are a perfect 6-0-0 at home.
 But this will be their most daunting test this year.
 And that hinges on two factors: One, that the Galaxy are already exhausted and have little room for squad rotation, and two, that NYCFC has only lost one game all season and that was at the end of March to Toronto FC (4-0 loss, 3.29).

 NYCFC are a dangerous squad.
 While they only have three wins on the season, they’ve only been beaten once (mentioned above).
 They certainly could have had many more points, but they haven’t been able to put together some complete games to get the wins.